conan-io/docs/reference/conanfile/methods.rst

         if self.settings.os != "Windows":
             raise ConanInvalidConfiguration("Library MyLib is only supported for Windows")

-This exception will be propagated and Conan application will exit with the error code ``6``.
+This exception will be propagated and Conan application will finish with a :ref:`special return code <invalid_configuration_return_code>`.

 requirements()
 --------------